Wilhelm Furtwängler: Kristallnacht and the Anschluss

-Furtwängler campaigned to convince Nazi leaders to abandon their plans.
-According to historian Fred K. Prieberg, he conducted concerts (often with the Vienna Philharmonic) in the presence of German leaders during this period in exchange for the conservation of the orchestra.
-He organized several concerts of Austrian music in Berlin and Vienna for Hitler, to highlight Austrian culture.
-The Nazi leadership, who wanted to take advantage of this situation, invited Furtwängler in 1938 to conduct Die Meistersinger von Nürnberg with the Vienna Philharmonic in Nürnberg for the Nazi party congress.
-Furtwängler accepted to conduct, as long as the performance was not during the party congress.
-Hitler eventually accepted Furtwängler's conditions: the concert took place on 5 September and the political event was formally opened the following morning.
-This concert, along with one given in Berlin in 1942 for Hitler's birthday, led to heavy criticism of Furtwängler after the war.
-However, Furtwängler had managed not to participate in the party congress.
-He had also succeeded in conserving the Vienna Philharmonic, and the musical collections of Vienna and the Vienna Opera, where he persuaded Hitler and Goebbels to agree to the appointment of Karl Böhm as artistic director.
-At the Vienna Philharmonic, as at the Berlin Philharmonic, Furtwängler succeeded in protecting 'half-Jews' or members with 'non-aryan' wives until the end of the war (these were exceptional cases in Germany during the Nazi period).
-However, in contrast to his experience with the Berlin Philharmonic, he could not save the lives of 'full-blooded' Jews: they were persecuted, with a number dying in concentration camps.
+Furtwängler actively campaigned to convince Nazi leaders to abandon their plans to dismantle Austrian cultural institutions.
+According to historian Fred K. Prieberg, he conducted concerts—often with the Vienna Philharmonic—in the presence of German leaders during this period, using his performances as leverage to secure the conservation of the orchestra.
+He also organized several concerts featuring Austrian music in both Berlin and Vienna specifically for Hitler, aiming to highlight and preserve Austrian cultural identity.

+The Nazi leadership, seeking to exploit this situation, invited Furtwängler in 1938 to conduct Die Meistersinger von Nürnberg with the Vienna Philharmonic in Nürnberg as part of the Nazi Party Congress.
+Furtwängler agreed on the condition that the performance would not take place during the congress itself.
+Hitler ultimately accepted Furtwängler's terms: the concert was held on 5 September, with the political event formally opening the following morning.

+This concert, along with another he conducted in Berlin in 1942 for Hitler's birthday, led to significant criticism of Furtwängler after the war.
+However, Furtwängler had successfully avoided participating in the Party Congress itself.
+Moreover, he had managed to preserve the Vienna Philharmonic, as well as the musical collections of Vienna and the Vienna Opera.
+Through his efforts, he persuaded Hitler and Goebbels to approve the appointment of Karl Böhm as artistic director of the Vienna Opera.

+At both the Vienna and Berlin Philharmonics, Furtwängler worked to protect "half-Jews" or members with "non-Aryan" wives until the end of the war—an extraordinary achievement given the pervasive anti-Semitism of the Nazi regime.
+However, he was unable to save the lives of "full-blooded" Jews, many of whom were persecuted and perished in concentration camps.

-Goebbels was satisfied that Furtwängler had conducted the concerts in Vienna, Prague and Nürnberg, thinking that these concerts gave a "cultural" justification to the annexation of Austria and Czechoslovakia.
-During this period he said that Furtwängler was "willing to place himself at my disposal for any of my activities", describing him as "an out-and-out chauvinist".
-However, he regularly complained that Furtwängler was helping Jews and 'half-Jews', and his complaints continued during the war.
-Goebbels wrote in his diary that Furtwängler's goal was to bypass Nazi cultural policy.
-For instance, Goebbels wrote that Furtwängler supported the Salzburg festival to counterbalance the Bayreuth festival, a keystone of the Nazi regime.
+Goebbels was pleased with Furtwängler's conduct of concerts in Vienna, Prague, and Nürnberg, viewing these performances as providing a 'cultural' justification for the annexation of Austria and Czechoslovakia.
+During this period, Goebbels remarked that Furtwängler was "willing to place himself at my disposal for any of my activities," describing him as "an out-and-out chauvinist."
+However, Goebbels frequently lamented that Furtwängler continued to assist Jews and "half-Jews," a source of ongoing frustration throughout the war.

+In his diary, Goebbels accused Furtwängler of attempting to undermine Nazi cultural policy.
+For example, he wrote that Furtwängler supported the Salzburg Festival as a counterbalance to the Bayreuth Festival, which was a cornerstone of the Nazi regime's cultural propaganda.

-Furtwängler was very affected by the events of the 1930s.
-Fred K. Prieberg describes Furtwängler in 1939 as a "broken man".
-The French government awarded him the Legion of Honour in 1939, which may support the theory that western diplomatic services knew Furtwängler was not a supporter of the Nazi regime.
-Hitler forbade news of the award to be spread in Germany.
+Furtwängler was deeply affected by the events of the 1930s.
+Fred K. Prieberg describes him in 1939 as a "broken man."
+That same year, the French government awarded him the Legion of Honour, which has led some to speculate that Western diplomatic services were aware of Furtwängler's opposition to the Nazi regime.
+In response, Hitler ordered that news of the award be suppressed within Germany.